 Even before this crisis, many low- to mid-wage employees were paying almost half of their income on housing.
 Workers can’t absorb several weeks of missing wages due to layoffs, furloughs, or closures of their business.

-Since mid-March, Housing Assistance has witnessed a a record spike in the number of households seeking rent and mortgage assistance to stay in their homes.
+Since mid-March of 2020, Housing Assistance has witnessed a a record spike in the number of households seeking rent and mortgage assistance to stay in their homes.
 Compared to the same period last year, Housing Assistance has witnessed a 325% increase in foreclosure prevention requests and a 413% increase in requests for help with past-due rent.

 How the Fund Helps